 - Gaiters (optional) – For soft, slushy snow conditions.
 OR brand work best over plastic mountaineering boots.

 - Lunch/Snacks – 1 lb per day of a variety of tasty, high energy foods

 - Water Bottles – Two 1-liter bottles required.
-No bladders
+You may bring an additional hydration bladder

-- Sunglasses or Glacier Glasses – Should be high-quality, dark, large and fit snugly or have side-shields.
+- Glacier Glasses – Should be high-quality, dark, large and fit snugly or have side-shields.

 - Ski Goggles – Clear or light in color, in case of blowing snow.